mhweiner/autorel/README.md

 **💪 Flexible & Powerful**
 - Use via `npx`, or import as a library
-- If using CLI, supports `yaml` configuration or arguments
+- If using CLI, supports both `yaml` configuration and arguments

 # Example Usage (CLI)